 One way to go green is to look for an ENERGY STAR® certified new house or to find a contractor that will construct your new house to meet the ENERGY STAR specifications and requirements.
 This refers to meeting the minimum demands regarding the R-factor of the insulation, the U-factor of the windows, creating a completely sealed structure for the least amount of temperature loss, and installing a system that diminishes loss and excess usage.

 This percentage shows how much energy used by the furnace heats your residence and how much is wasted through the chimney or vent pipe.
 Searching for an air conditioning unit that has the highest Seasonal Energy Efficiency Rating (SEER) will save you significant costs.
+So, all you need to do is calling Perth electrical contractors and choose the most economical type of air conditioning system to match your property.
 This scale measures the amount of cooling air generated versus the amount of electrical energy used.
 It was developed by the Air Conditioning, Heating, and Refrigeration Institute and is measured in BTUs/watt-hour.

 Lighting fixtures and bulbs can also help turn your energy bill into a smart statement.
 ENERGY STAR certified fixtures and bulbs use only about 25% as much energy as their traditional counterparts.
 A compact fluorescent light bulb uses between 13 and 15 Watts of electricity but gives off as much light as a typical 60-Watt bulb and can save more than $40 over its lifetime; which will be 10 to 50 times longer than a traditional bulb.
-ENERGY STAR qualified lighting products are safer because they produce only a quarter of the amount of heat that similar products produce and come with a two-year warranty.
+ENERGY STAR qualified lighting products are safer because they produce only a quarter of the amount of heat that similar products produce and are validated by Texas home warranty companies for a two-year warranty.

 However, upgrading a home appliance with a new ENERGY STAR certified equivalent is the fastest and easiest way to start saving on your utilities.
 The U. S. Department of Energy estimates that household appliances account for nearly 20% of energy usage in a typical residence.
 ENERGY STAR qualified machines are also generally of a higher quality, more reliable, more comfortable, and last longer than similar devices without the ENERGY STAR label.

-The following types of appliances can be qualified as ENERGY STAR compliant:
+The following types of appliances, all of which you can find reviewed on unclutterer, can be qualified as ENERGY STAR compliant:

 - Clothes Washers